-Miss Victoria Firth is the Housemistress of St Cecilia's.
-Miss Firth graduated from the University of Exeter, where she studied Conservation Biology.
-She is assisted by Miss Clare Bloomer (Deputy Housemistress), Mrs Rosie Smedley and Mrs Sally Thorneloe (Day Housemistresses).
+Miss Julie Grant is the Housemistress of St Cecilia's.
+Miss Grant graduated from the University of York, where she studied English and, more recently, completed a research Masters in Education.
+She loves to travel and her favourite trips have included a safari in Botswana, snorkelling at the Great Barrier Reef and exploring the architecture of Istanbul.
+Miss Grant is assisted by Miss Clare Bloomer (Deputy Housemistress), Mrs Rosie Smedley and Mrs Sally Thorneloe (Day Housemistresses).
 Miss Laura Sears (resident tutor and French teacher) and Miss Hannah Keogh (gap assistant) also assist in House.

 Staff members on duty in the evenings alongside House Staff include Mrs Kim Hodge, Mrs Elizabeth Rothwell, Mr Roger Trowbridge, Mrs Elizabeth Thompson, Mrs Rebecca Spicer, Mr Giles Mason, Mrs Ruth Thomas, Mr Adam Staines and Dr Stan Fowler.